 Here are 5 ways to ‘do’ visual project management communications.

 1. Visual planning tools

 Whether your team uses

-You can do the same with Kanban boards: create a high-level board that shows the major project steps and progress, and include a snapshot of that in your progress report.
+You can do the same with Kanban boards: create a high-level board that shows the major project steps, important tasks and progress, and include a snapshot of that in your progress report.

 The first thoughts for mindmapping software are creativity sessions and process flows but you can do more than that.

 What does your project requirements document look like?
 In a project where you have clear requirements documented upfront, it’s probably many pages of detailed notes.
 A mindmap doesn’t remove the need for the team to have all that detail, but the requirements document isn’t going to be the best communication tool.

 How about using a mindmap as well, to pull out the key categories of requirements and the main features that your project is going to deliver?